lliu1871/begfe/README.md

 ## New features in version 2.0
 1. The contrains on the birth rate parameter lambda in the old versions are removed in version 2.0
+2. The birth-death probability is calculated using two formulas - one for alpha < 0.5 and another for alpha > 0.5 where alpha = lambda*brlens / (1+lambda*brlens)
-2. Provide a warning message if the species names in the data file do not match the names in the control file
+3. Provide a warning message if the species names in the data file do not match the names in the control file
-3. Provide a warning message if the number of gene families in the control file > the number of gene families in the data file.
+4. Provide a warning message if the number of gene families in the control file > the number of gene families in the data file.

 ## Compile from source code